gingerlemongrass/curtains/README.md

 From sullen earth) sings hymns at heaven’s gate;
        For thy sweet love remembered such wealth brings That then I scorn to change my state with kings.

+since feeling is first
+who pays any attention
+to the syntax of things
+will never wholly kiss you;